Skills Review and Appraisals

 STEP FIVE - Evaluation

-Training done, how do it go?
+Training done, how did it go?
 Did it meet expectations and objectives and have skills gaps been filled as a result?

 Who’s involved: Senior Management and Employees